JakubNer/autokey-autohotkey-vim-nav/README.md

 #### Memorization to a Group

-This approach allows binding of running any applications' windows to shortcut keys.
+This approach allows binding of running applications' windows ALT-TAB order to shortcut keys.

-Unlike *Preconfigured Recall* above, these bindings reset when the system is reboot or when you reset them explicitly (below).
+This is useful for memorizing and recalling layout on multi-display setups.

-The following keys allow memorization of application windows for quick restore:
+The following keys allow memorization of application windows' ALT-TAB order for quick restore:

 `1,2,3,4,5`

-To memorize an application window hold CAPS LOCK then press SPACE and tap one of the above keys (while holding CAPS LOCK):
+To memorize an order hold CAPS LOCK then press SPACE and tap one of the above keys (while holding CAPS LOCK):

 	`CAPS LOCK + SPACE, CAPS LOCK + 1` bind current app to group 1 (you can use 1 through 5)

-You can memorize many applications to the same button and cycle through them.

-To cycle/restore an application window hold CAPS LOCK + ALT tap the corresponding key repeatedly until you land on the desired open app:
+To restore an order hold CAPS LOCK + ALT tap the corresponding key:

-	`CAPS LOCK + ALT + 1` to cycle through apps in group 1 (you can use 1 through 5)

-	`CAPS LOCK + ALT + double tap 1` to show all apps in group 1 (you can use 1 through 5)
+	`CAPS LOCK + ALT + 1` to resore apps' ALT-TAB order as per group 1 (you can use 1 through 5)

-To reset a keybinding so that no applications are bound to it simply hold CAPS LOCK then pres TAB, then tap one of the above keys:

-	`CAPS LOCK + TAB, 1` to reset current app or all apps in group 1 (you can use 1 through 5)

-Note that a *double tap* is within .3 second.

-**NOTE: Memorization Groups limit Preconfigured Recall**

-Once apps in a group are being cycled e.g. `CAPS LOCK + ALT + #` (or double tap #), the apps in *Preconfigured Recall* (see previous section) will be limited to apps in this group.

-There is a visual indication in the lower-right corner of the main monitor indicating the group selected.

-To reset this limitation press `CAPS LOCK + ALT + 0` or `CAPS LOCK + ALT + SPACE`.

-Please note that the first `CAPS LOCK + ALT + #` invocation does not cycle to the first groupped application: only subsequent uninterrupted key binding invocations do.
-The first invocation selects the memorization group

 #### Preconfigured Apps to Run

 Looking at the [app_switch_by_name.ahk](app_switch_by_name.ahk) script you will find several `APP_TO_RUN_ON_KEY[".."] := "..."` statements after the `;; COFIGURE APP TO RUN ;;` comment.